barsoom/ex-remit/README.md

 - [x] Resolving comments
 - [x] Filtering comments

+## Usage

+Remit is a self-hosted web app for [commit-by-commit code review](https://thepugautomatic.com/2014/02/code-review/), written using [Phoenix](https://www.phoenixframework.org/) [LiveView](https://github.com/phoenixframework/phoenix_live_view).
+See below for instructions on setting it up.

+You add a GitHub webhook to each repo you want to review (see instructions below).
+Then GitHub sends all new commits and comments to Remit.

+Remit shows commits and lets you mark them as reviewed.
+Clicking a commit opens the commit page on GitHub, where you can write comments either line-by-line or on the commit as a whole.

+Remit also shows you comments and lets you mark these as resolved, so you don't miss the feedback you got.

+We recommend putting Remit inside [Fluid.app](https://fluidapp.com/) or equivalent so you can see Remit and the GitHub commit pages side-by-side.

+### Setting up Fluid.app

+TODO: Instructions

+### Without Fluid.app

+Links to commits will open in the same browser window/tab every time.
+So after clicking a link the first time, you can put this tab/window side-by-side with the Remit window (typically by dragging the tab out of the tab bar into its own window).

+It won't be as convenient as with Fluid.app, but good in a pinch!

 ## Dev

 Assumed to be run *outside* of devbox, at the time of writing.